debezium/debezium-design-documents/gsoc/gmarav05/proposal.md

 If time permits, then I would like to work on these additional features:

-1. Additional vector store backends (FAISS, Milvus, Pinecone) priority based on popularity.
+1. Additional vector store backends (FAISS, PGVector, Milvus, Pinecone) priority based on popularity.
 2. Async processing for non-blocking event handling.
 3. Schema-aware document generation (auto-detect column types).
 4. Monitoring dashboard showing CDC event throughput and latency.